Calvin Ayre: Bitcoin involvement

 In June 2016, Andrew O'Hagan published a writer's account of the background behind Craig Wright publicly asserting himself to be Satoshi Nakamoto, the inventor of Bitcoin cryptocurrency, which made the news in May 2016.
 He revealed Ayre to be part of the business operation behind this affair, possibly even its ultimate organizer and the financial backer of the $30 million acquisition and development of Craig Wright's assets.
 In August 2017, Ayre acquired cryptocurrency news site Coingeek.com.

 As of 2018, Ayre is involved with the BSV Blockchain.

 In 2020, Ayre sold his Bitcoin mining operations to Canadian firm TAAL Distributed Information Technologies Inc. In April 2021, Ayre Group Ventures invested in Mijem Inc., a Canada-based social media and technology company.
 The investment aimed to support Mijem's growth, including implementing a Bitcoin SV-based cashback system.
 In 2023, Ayre Group acquired a controlling interest in nChain, a blockchain and web3 IP library.

 Ayre briefly supported the Bitcoin Cash (BCH) blockchain but withdrew his support in 2018 because the chain was preparing to make changes to the protocol that Ayre opposed.
-Ayre maintains that although Bitcoin SV (Satoshi Vision) trades under the ticker BSV, it is the original Bitcoin protocol because it hasn’t undergone the significant deviations from the Bitcoin white paper that have been imposed on the BCH and BTC blockchains.
-Ayre predicted that the BTC token, which he refers to as “the Segwit coin that’s erroneously still called ‘bitcoin,’” would "go to zero value as it has no utility, it does not do anything and [its supporters] are intentionally anti-scaling.”
+Ayre maintains that although Bitcoin SV (Satoshi Vision) trades under the ticker BSV, it is the original Bitcoin protocol because it hasn't undergone the significant deviations from the Bitcoin white paper that have been imposed on the BCH and BTC blockchains.
+Ayre predicted that the BTC token, which he refers to as “the Segwit coin that's erroneously still called ‘bitcoin,’” would "go to zero value as it has no utility, it does not do anything and [its supporters] are intentionally anti-scaling.”

-Real Estate Development
+Real estate development

 In 2018, Ayre revealed plans to build a $100 million five-star resort on Antigua's Valley Church beach.
 He claimed that the project would be entirely funded by profits he made from trading Bitcoin, of which he was an early investor.

 In November 2019, Ayre opened Canada Place, a $40 million, five-story office complex in St. John's, Antigua that will host up to 600 workers by 2020.
 Antigua and Barbuda Prime Minister Gaston Browne called Canada Place, which features a solar panel array, "easily the most impressive building on the island, hands down."

-In the Antigua and Barbuda government’s 2023 budget statement, Browne said Ayre had begun construction of a $40 million conference retreat center on Antigua’s southern side.
+In the Antigua and Barbuda government's 2023 budget statement, Browne said Ayre had begun construction of a $40 million conference retreat center on Antigua's southern side.
 On October 16, 2024, Ayre helped break ground on the US$400 million Nikki Beach Resort and Spa Antigua, a partnership between the Ayre Group and Nikki Beach Hospitality Group.
 Browne, who participated in the groundbreaking ceremony, called the project “an anchor for our tourism product” that would help “transform Antigua and Barbuda into an economic powerhouse.”
 Scheduled to open in Jolly Harbour in 2028, the project is expected to provide 300 direct jobs and up to 1,000 indirect jobs.